Ishnoor-11/PATHLOCK/README.md

 # PATHLOCK
-Assignments done according to the requirements
+Assignments done according to the requirement